lithogold380® – the new generation of devices in ESWL for a gentle therapy of urolithiasis

 Renal stones are one of the most painful affections of the urinary tract.
-The affection rate in Central and Western Europe accounts for about 5 % of the population whereas men are more frequently affected by renal stones than women.
-The affectionusually occurs between the ages of 30 to 50.
-The Extracorporeal Shock Wave Lithotripsy (ESWL) was first introduced as a non-invasive therapy solution for renal stones in 1980.
-Today it is the most used treatment method for Urolithiasis.
-ESWL is characterised by a great success of the therapeutic outcome as well as little side effects.
+The affection rate in Central and Western Europe accounts for about 5 % of the population whereas men, usually aged between of 30 and 50, are affected more frequently than women.
+The morbidity rate in Central and Western Europe is about 5 % of the population whereas men are affected more frequently than women.
+The extracorporeal shock wave lithotripsy (ESWL) was introduced as a non-invasive therapy solution for renal stones in 1980.
+Today it is the most common treatment method for urolithiasis.
+ESWL is characterised by a great success of the therapeutic outcome as well as low side effects.

-How does ESWL work & why is the stone therapy with lithogold380 such a success?
+How does ESWL work & why is the stone therapy with the lithogold380® so successful?

 Another advantage of the lithogold380 is the limited maximum pressure of the therapy system which guarantees an especially gentle treatment for the renal tissue reducing anaesthesia to a minimum.

-Which urological indications are approved for the Spark WaveTM therapy with lithogold380?
+Which urological indications are approved for the Spark Wave® therapy with lithogold380?

-How is the Spark WaveTM treatment with lithogold380 conducted?
+How is the Spark Wave® treatment with lithogold380® performed?

-How successful is the stone therapy with lithogold380?
+How successful is the stone therapy with the lithogold380®?

-95 % of all patients are already free of symptoms and pain after one treatment with lithogold380.
+95 % of all patients are free of symptoms and pain after a single treatment with the lithogold380.

 Which side effects may occur?